VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What have you done in your previous job that you are really proud of?
+I planned and executed the implementation of a new MRI system end-to-end which allowed the department to double its patient intake.

 What do you do when your personal life is running over into your work life?
 I have to find a way of balancing it.